tneukom/topolang/notes/wasm.md

 Use `wasm-pack build --target web`, without the target it won't work, the js code tries to load the wasm file as a module.

 To run in rust-rover, open index.html and click one of the browser icons in top left of the editor.
 It will start a web server and open the file.

+For proper tracebacks in the browser use `wasm-pack build --target web --debug`.